Life Insurance with a Felony.

 No, probably not.

-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well so that in the event that someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.

 Felony in 2002.
 Sex offense.
 Not on probation or parole.
 No other violations of the law since then.
 I would like a 10 yr. term policy so I can ride my motorcycle this summer.
 I lost my life insurance when I was furloughed from my job (that I’ve held for the last five years with the same company).